• Skip to main content

 What options exist?

-a) There are 3 basic kinds of dental alloys.
+a) Categories of dental alloys.

-These differences can involve issues that are:
+These differences involve issues that are:

-- Important for your crown’s fabrication and success. – Factors like how easy the metal is to work with, or how well porcelain bonds with it, can affect your crown’s fit and longevity.
+• Important for your crown’s fabrication and success. – Factors like how easy the metal is to work with, or how well porcelain bonds with it, can affect your crown’s fit and longevity.

 The remainder of this page explains each of the above considerations in greater detail.
 However, and as you’ll find out below, if cost is not a factor then the alloy having the highest precious metal content typically makes the best choice.